Grace Building, Sydney: History

 Sydney had become Australia's largest and most populous city by the early 1900s, thus assuming its position as Australia's leading financial city and one of the most prosperous cities in the Asia-Pacific region.
-The First World War had since ended and Australia's immigration was high–with many of its settlers choosing Sydney as their home.
-It was constructed as a headquarters and department store for the Grace Brothers chain, who had a long and illustrious history of serving Sydney, particular its upper class gentry.
-Founded by English immigrants Albert Edward and Joseph Neal Grace, in 1885, the first Grace Brothers store was a modest building located on George Street.
+World War I had since ended and Australia's immigration was high–with many of its settlers choosing Sydney as their home.
+It was constructed as a headquarters and department store for the Grace Bros chain, who had a long and illustrious history of serving Sydney, particular its upper class gentry.
+Founded by English immigrants Albert Edward and Joseph Neal Grace, in 1885, the first Grace Bros store was a modest building located on George Street.
 After their accenting to power, a major store was opened on Broadway, outside of the central business district.

-In 1926, the Grace brothers purchased a block of land on the corner of York, Clarence and King Street, on which the "jewel crown" of their business empire would be built.
-They believed the site was perfectly positioned for the building that they planned would become "The Showpiece of the Company", with new public transport routes and the coming Sydney Harbour Bridge turning York and Clarence Streets into the major city thoroughfares that they are today.
+In 1926, the Grace brothers purchased a block of land on the corner of York, King and Clarence streets, on which the "jewel crown" of their business empire would be built.
+The location was the site of the original Sydney Opera House, and they believed the site was perfectly positioned for the building that they planned would become "The Showpiece of the Company", with new public transport routes and the coming Sydney Harbour Bridge turning York and Clarence streets into the major city thoroughfares that they are today.
 Company letterhead billed the building as being "...on the Harbour Bridge Highway."
-Broadway, location of the other Grace Bros. building, had been affected by the shift of the city's commercial district toward Circular Quay in the 1920s and the changing public transport routes away from Sydney's South end, and so the Grace Building would become the company's saviour.
+Broadway, location of the other Grace Bros building, had been affected by the shift of the city's commercial district toward Circular Quay in the 1920s and the changing public transport routes away from Sydney's South end, and so the Grace Building would become the company's saviour.
 The Grace Building was officially opened by Sydney Lord Mayor Ernest Marks on 3 July 1930.
 Its designed was heavily influenced by the Chicago's Tribune Tower, another remnant of 1930s art deco architecture in the United States.

-York Street, however, did not become the shopping thoroughfare the Grace Brothers had envisaged and, combined with the effects of the Great Depression of the 1930s, the building never lived up to expectations.
-By the onset of the Second World War Grace Bros. was experiencing difficulty in leasing office suites and much of the space was allocated to government departments.
+York Street, however, did not become the shopping thoroughfare the Grace brothers had envisaged and, combined with the effects of the Great Depression of the 1930s, the building never lived up to expectations.
+By the onset of World War II Grace Bros was experiencing difficulty in leasing office suites and much of the space was allocated to government departments.
 In 1943 the Grace Building was requisitioned under national security regulations by the Federal Government for use as headquarters by the Supreme Commander of allied forces in the south-west Pacific, General Douglas MacArthur.
 In 1945, the Grace Building was compulsorily acquired by the Commonwealth.
 In 1995, it was purchased by the Low Yat Group of Kuala Lumpur for adaptive reuse as a 382-room hotel, opening in 1997.
 It remains a hotel to this day.